mcarvin8/prepare-salesforce-sandboxes/README.md

 FLAGS
   -a, --alias=<value> Production Alias used when authenticating with the Salesforce CLI.
   -u, --url=<value>  Production Force Auth URL.
 ```

-This [Salesforce issue](https://issues.salesforce.com/issue/a028c00000x9ZiUAAU/release-of-selective-sandbox-access-delayed) with Public Groups in sandboxes has been resolved with API version 61.
-The simple salesforce connection must be established at API version 61 in order for `ActivationUserGroupId` to be present in the Tooling API.
-The scripts should connect to your Production org at the latest API version supported.
+### Using a Force Auth URL

+To authenticate directly with a Force Auth URL, you must at least have Salesforce CLI 2.24.4 or newer installed.

+You must provide the sandbox script with the `--url` flag.

 ## Create and Refresh Sandboxes

 ```
 USAGE
-  $ python ./create_sandbox.py --alias "PRODUCTION" --sandbox "$SANDBOX" --license {Developer,Developer_Pro,Partial,Full} [-c CLASS_VALUE] [-g GROUP]
+  $ python ./create_sandbox.py --alias "PRODUCTION" --sandbox "$SANDBOX" --license {Developer,Developer_Pro,Partial,Full} [-c CLASS_VALUE] [-g GROUP] [--url $FORCE_AUTH_URL]

 FLAGS
   -a, --alias=<value> Production Alias used when authenticating with the Salesforce CLI.
+Do not provide this if you are using the --url flag.
   -s, --sandbox=<value>  Name of the sandbox to create or refresh.
   -l, --license=<value>  License type to create/refresh the sandbox as.
 Valid options are {Developer,Developer_Pro,Partial,Full}.
   -c, --class=<value>  [OPTIONAL] Apex Class ID to run post sandbox activation.
   -g, --group=<value>  [OPTIONAL] Public Group ID (aka Activation User Group ID) to provide sandbox acess.
+  -u, --url=<value> Production Force Auth URL to use when authenticating with the Salesforce CLI.
+Do not provide this if you are using the --alias flag.
 ```

 The above script either creates a new sandbox or refreshes an existing sandbox.
 Sandbox refreshes will auto-activate, so you will not be able to revert the sandbox once this script runs.